skylineagle/postgis-gtfs-importer/README.md

 ### Breaking Changes

-A new major version of `postgis-gtfs-importer` *does not* clean up imports done by the previous (major) versions.
-Note: Starting from v5, the importer uses schemas instead of separate databases.
+A new major version of `postgis-gtfs-importer` _does not_ clean up imports done by the previous (major) versions.
+Note: Starting from v5, the importer uses schemas (named `gtfs_timestamp`) instead of separate databases.
 If you're upgrading from an earlier version, you'll need to manually clean up old databases created by previous versions.